Oh, say, can you see?

 Interesting.
 You can of course do the same thing with our alphabet, mapping the letters A-J onto the numbers from 1 to 10, K-S onto the numbers 20 to 100, and T-Z onto the numbers 200 to 800.
 JOHN DERBYSHIRE then works out to 1141.
 That's my Latin-alphabet gematriah.
 Hey.

 .
 Disappointed: the lady's gematriah is a pedestrian 1270.
-If you add in her middle name, which — I bet you didn't know — is Diane, it brings you up to 1339, suspiciously close to two Beasts (2 × 666 = 1332).
-Draw your own conclusions.John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
+If you add in her middle name, which — I bet you didn't know — is Diane, it brings you up to 1339, suspiciously close to two

+I'm sure there must be some apt phrases whose A-Z gematriahs (gematriae? gematrihim?) are equal to Mrs Clinton's.
+I leave this as an exercise for the reader.John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
 (This no longer includes National Review, whose editors had some kind of tantrum and fired him. ) He is the author of We Are Doomed: Reclaiming Conservative Pessimism and several other books.
 He's had two books published by VDARE.com: FROM THE DISSIDENT RIGHT (also available in Kindle) and From the Dissident Right II: Essays 2013.
 His writings are archived at JohnDerbyshire.com.Readers who wish to donate (tax deductible) funds specifically earmarked for John Derbyshire`s writings at VDARE.com can do so here.